 How long does it take to become a pharmacy technician?

 If your state does not require certification, you can start working as a pharmacy technician as soon as you earn your high school diploma or GED.
-If you need to earn your certification, you can complete a self-paced pharmacy technician program that takes 6 weeks or less or a regular program in as little as 4 months.
+If you need to earn your certification, you can complete a self-paced pharmacy technician program that takes 6 weeks or less or a regular program in as little as 4 months and then take the exam.

 How much do pharmacy technician training programs cost?